 Firstly, it is important that we create a wider evidence base of data to identify and remove any potential barriers to gender equality.
 This may include a focus on ensuring our approach to recruitment, promotion and flexible working practices don't create unnecessary barriers for those seeking employment and in particular progression to more senior roles in Bield.
-Also continued focus on increasing the proportion of male employees, particularly in frontline roles, will create balance within our workforce.
+Also continued focus on increasing the proportion of male employees, particularly in frontline roles, will create balance within our workforce, with priorities identified in relation to: